Scattering Theory of Chiral Edge Modes in Topological Magnon Insulators: Bulk Resonances

-\textbf{Bulk Resonances --} The energy of scattering edge states is determined by the one-magnon band and remains independent of $\Delta$ due to the large spatial separation between the two magnons of an asymptotic state.
-Bulk modes, however, can resonate with the scattering states.
-A sketch of the relevant nondispersing eigenstates, which describe two bulk magnons in close proximity and are thus strongly interacting, is shown in \figc{fig:3}{a}.
-Each chain contributes one strongly bound mode, which is highly sensitive to changes in the anisotropy $\Delta$.
-As interactions increase, these modes are eventually pushed out of the two-particle continuum, forming stable bound states (see \supp for more details)~\cite{Qin2017, Qin2018}.
-The strong renormalization of scattering properties can be understood by considering an asymptotic state of two chiral magnons with total (and relative) momentum $K$ ($q$) within the continuum of scattering states, as illustrated in \figc{fig:4}{a}.
-As the anisotropy $\Delta$ increases, it lowers the energy of all bulk-bound modes, causing a series of resonances at interaction values $\Delta_{1}(K,q), ..., \Delta_{N}(K, q)$.
-This effect strongly depends on the total momentum $K$ of the asymptotic states: For small $K$, all relevant bulk modes are already situated at lower energies than the asymptotic energy window, even at $\Delta=0$, as shown in \figc{fig:3}{a}.
-The situation is different though for large $K$. \\ The number of resonant bulk modes $N$ is expected to remain finite also in the thermodynamic limit $L_{y}\to \infty$, as only bulk modes near the edges have significant overlap with edge modes.
-Once the highest-energy bulk mode moves out of resonance with the asymptotic continuum, edge scattering becomes well-described by the one-dimensional XXZ model, as seen in \figc{fig:3}{b}.
-We further illustrate this behavior in \figcs{fig:4}{b}{f}, by examining how the characteristics of bulk-bound states change with varying $\Delta$.
-As $\Delta$ decreases from strong interactions, the energy of certain bulk-bound states enters the two-chiral magnon continuum, allowing them to hybridize with edge states.
-This hybridization is detected through the edge participation factor $P=\sum_{x}\vert \psi(x, y=1)\vert^2$, which shows three distinct peaks, signaling strong coupling with different asymptotic scattering states, as shown in \figcc{fig:4}{b}{c}.\\ We then compare the unhybridized wave function, shown in \figc{fig:4}{d}, with its form at two of the most prominent resonances, as depicted in \figcc{fig:4}{e}{f}.
+Near the perturbative regime of weakly-coupled chains, each chain contributes one such strongly bound mode.
+Crucially, although the number of bound state bands scales with $L_{y}$, the number of resonances $N$ stays finite in the thermodynamic limit $L_{y}\to\infty$ since only bound modes located close enough to the boundary can overlap with edge modes.\\ The bound state energy is highly sensitive to changes in the anisotropy $\Delta$.
+As interactions increase, these modes are eventually pushed out of the two-particle continuum, forming stable bound states (see \App{app:ChiralBoundStates} for details)~\cite{Qin2017, Qin2018}.
+For small $K\lesssim 0$, all relevant bulk modes are already situated lower in energy than the asymptotic energy window, even at $\Delta\!=\!0$, see \figc{fig:3}{a}, and so resonances are not possible.
+The situation is different though for large $K$.\\ The emergence of resonances between edge and bulk bound modes for varying $\Delta$ in the regime of large $K$ is entailed in hybridization of the associated wavefunctions shown in \figcs{fig:4}{b}{f}.
+As $\Delta$ decreases from strong interactions, the energy of certain bulk-bound modes enters the two-chiral magnon continuum, allowing them to hybridize with edge states, see \figc{fig:4}{a}.
+This hybridization is detected through the edge participation factor $P\!=\!\sum_{x}\vert\psi(x,\!y\!=\!1)\vert^2$, which shows three distinct peaks at $\Delta\!\in\!\{0.245, 0.32, 0.36\}$, signaling strong coupling to different asymptotic scattering states, as shown in \figcc{fig:4}{b}{c}.\\ We then compare the unhybridized wave function, shown in \figc{fig:4}{d}, with the hybridized wave function at two of the most prominent resonances, as depicted in \figcc{fig:4}{e}{f}.
 In all cases, the wave function remains sharply peaked at small relative distances $x$, but at resonance, a plane wave profile emerges in the magnon distribution near the edge, indicating hybridization with scattering states.
 The resonances change the effective magnon interactions, which confirms the behavior seen in \figc{fig:3}{c}.
 Notably, when comparing the hybridized cases in \figcc{fig:4}{e}{f}, additional nodes in the edge plane wave profile become apparent, which correspond to different relative momenta $q$ of the hybridizing asymptotic states.
 As the system size increases along the $x$-direction, the spectrum of asymptotic edge states becomes denser, characterized by a continuous range of relative momenta $q$.
-Consequently, discrete bulk modes are tuned through a continuum of edge modes.
-However, the extent of hybridization between bound bulk states and edge modes ultimately depends on the spatial overlap of their respective wavefunctions.\\ \textbf{Discussion. --} We have investigated the scattering of chiral edge magnons in a two-dimensional magnet subjected to an electric field gradient.
-By thoroughly analyzing the interactions among edge modes, we demonstrated their stability during scattering events and extracted their corresponding scattering phases.
-Much like Feshbach resonances in atomic physics, the scattering of chiral magnons is significantly renormalized through resonances with bulk modes.
-Our work opens the door to describing the many-body dynamics of edge modes within an effective one-dimensional framework, which in the two-magnons sector is governed by the effective Hamiltonian
+Consequently, a discrete set of bulk modes is tuned through a continuum of edge modes.
+However, the extent of hybridization between bound bulk states and edge modes ultimately depends on the spatial overlap of their respective wave functions.\\